btcgauge/notes/1_why_running_your_own_node.md

   - A really good Graphics Processing Unit (GPU) can generate a little less than 1 Bn (10^9) hashes per second (H/s).
 But Bitcoin miners use Application Specific Integrated Circuits (ASICs).
 They are pieces of hardware that are specifically designed for running a large number of SHA-256 hashes in parallel and nothing else.
 The efficiency gain is 1000-fold compared to a GPU.
 A Bitcoin ASICs can generate about 1Tn (10^12) hashes per second (T/s).
   - Let's assume each Earth-like planets has the same population (there are about 8 Bn people on Earth) and each inhabitants has 4M ASICS running at all time.
 That would be (2 Bn) x (4 Bn) x (4 Bn) H/s computer power on each planet.
 If this computing power in the whole universe was generating hashes since the Big Bang, there would still have a 1 in 4Bn chance of finding the correct guess

 ## What is Bitcoin

-- The Bitcoin protocol is an alternative to the banking system to make payment transactions and store value
+- The Bitcoin protocol is an alternative to the banking system to make payments/transactions and store value
-- A clever system of decentralized trusteless verification based on cryptography:
+- A clever system of decentralized trusteless verification based on cryptography (cryptographic hash functions and digital signatures)
-  - Cryptographic hash functions
-  - Digital signatures
 - A public ledger that records payments (e.g., Alice pays Bob 20 sats) that is accessible to everyone (any one can make a payment, i.e., adding a transaction to the ledger)
 - How are we supposed to trust that all these transactions are what the sender meant for

 1. Only signed transactions are valid
   -  When you sign a transaction, the message has to include some unique id associated with that transaction so that transaction cannot send to the ledger several times